Sandy Petersen: Other works

+Petersen frequently appears as guest of honor for industry conventions in the US, Europe, Australia, and Japan.
+He has never charged a fee to be a guest of honor or to contribute to seminars, speaking engagements or to run games and events.

 Petersen was the executive producer for the 2011 film The Whisperer in Darkness.
 It was produced by H.P.
 Lovecraft Historical Society Motion Pictures in the style of a 1930s black and white horror film.

 In April 2011, he served as the publisher of horror magazine Arcane: Penny Dreadfuls for the 21st Century.

 Petersen took a professorship at The Guildhall at SMU in 2009 following the closure of Ensemble Studios, where he taught several courses on game design.

+Petersen co-designed the design curriculum at The Guildhall with Jennell Jaquays.
+He also taught the central game design principles course that all Guildhall students must take (whether they be designers, artists, coders, or producers).

+After only 2 years Sandy became disillusioned with the nature of the bureaucracy in higher education and left SMU.

 Petersen worked at Barking Lizards Technologies as their creative director, after leaving The Guildhall, and worked on their iOS release Osiris Legends.

 In mid-2013, Petersen led a successful Kickstarter campaign by his company, Green Eye Games, to produce the boardgame Cthulhu Wars.
 Over US$1,400,000 was raised achieving over 3,500% of the initial target.
 This success allowed the creation of more figures (60), map expansions and additional scenario options.
 Green Eye Games also produced the unsuccessful Kickstarter campaign for Cthulhu World Combat (iOS, Android, Windows, PSN, Xbox Live).

-In June 2015, it was announced that Petersen and Greg Stafford returned to Chaosium Inc. Petersen retired from the board in 2019, but continues to do occasional freelance work for the company.
+In June 2015, it was announced that Petersen and Greg Stafford returned to Chaosium Inc. Petersen retired from the board in 2019, and now runs his own game company.

 Petersen runs a website, Petersen Games, where he had sold various tabletop games, often based on his work with Call of Cthulhu.
-Although the site remains active, sales are now handled through Quimbly's Toys and Games.
 As part of his ongoing work with Call of Cthulhu content he has published sourcebooks for Dungeons and Dragons 5e, Pathfinder, and Pathfinder 2e.
 Those books adapt the Cthulhu mythos for those systems to allow for several mythos-based player character options, many monsters, new insanity rules, and much more.
 He can also be regularly seen on his YouTube channel, "Sandy of Cthulhu," where he speaks on subjects such as boardgames, roleplay adventures, his own personal works, his time with Id Software, tips on gameplay, advice on game design, authors, Lovecraftian horror, movies, and his love of fiction in general.